Averydimbulb79/mike-epub-editor/README.md

 ---

+## ⚠️ Important (If You Used an Older Version)

+If you have opened this editor before in the same browser, your previous project may still be cached locally.

+To load the updated demo book:

+- Click **New**
+- Select **Demo File**

+This ensures you are using the latest demo structure and content.

+---

 ## What This Is

 Mike EPUB Editor is a single-file writing environment designed for:

 - Drafting books in Markdown or WYSIWYG
-- Structuring content into chapters
+- Structuring content into sections and chapters
 - Managing book metadata and cover
-- Exporting clean EPUB files without leaving the browser
+- Exporting clean EPUB files directly from the browser

 It is intentionally simple, fast, and local-first.